esi0077/Js_obfuscator/README.md

 # 🧰 How to use ?

-1. First download the last release
+1. First download the lastest release
    - >go to file directory and open cmd
      - >place your code into "Input.js"
         - >run CMD